BShakhovsky/PianoTranscription_Windows/README.md

 5. Or if you want just to play the song in real time, press "Play" button.

-6. Use left mouse button to rotate, right - to move, wheel - to zoom.
+6. (Not working yet): Use left mouse button to rotate, right - to move, wheel - to zoom.

 7. Enjoy :)